 Queens Public Library and New York City Economic Development Corporation (NYCEDC) began the program, which was originally named Jamaica FEASTS, to nourish financial growth in the Jamaica, Queens, community.

 “FEASTS has played a pivotal role in providing training and business development support to the next generation of culinary entrepreneurs in Queens,” says NYCEDC President and CEO James Patchett.

 Thanks to its success, the program was recently expanded to train 250 more food entrepreneurs by 2021, up from 100 already trained.
 Classes will now be offered in cohorts at four locations throughout Queens: the original site at the Central Library in Jamaica, Flushing Library, Long Island City Library and the Queens Library for Teens in Far Rockaway.

-The deadline to apply for the Flushing cohort is December 20, and starting in 2020 Queens FEASTS classes in Flushing will include English language instruction for participants who are non-native English speakers.
+The deadline to apply online for the Jamaica and Flushing cohorts is December 20, and starting in 2020 Queens FEASTS classes in Flushing will include English language instruction for participants who are non-native English speakers.